Please use the menu below to navigate to any article section:

 4. Are you an independent and dedicated buyer’s agent?

-It’s important to clarify whether the buyer’s agent is a division of a regular real estate agency or a solo person working from home – neither of these are preferable.
+It’s important to clarify whether the buyer’s agent is a division of a regular real estate agency or a solo person working from home – neither of these is preferable.

 A so-called “buyer’s agent” will only be able to offer the highest standard of service if they are a dedicated professional who is focused solely on the process of searching and negotiation, without any conflicts of interest.